zmeyka3310/dotfiles-hyprland/README.md

 You can switch between different styles using $MainMod + F1-F12

+You can switch between different monitor setups using $MainMod + SHIFT + F1-F12

 At system startup, no style will be selected, so please select one

 When first setting up, please make sure all of the files in ~/.bin/ are executable

 Includes a language switch, default at en/ru(phonetic)

+Includes waybar autohiding, to disable this remove barautohide.sh and  `"start_hidden": true` from waybar/config

 I probably have some hardcoded paths with my username (zmeyka), and if thats the case, please report them